 The voucher codes we use to give away free review copies of your tour are also an easy way to sell hundreds or even thousands of copies of it at once.
-They work well when a single organisation wants to offer your tour to groups and in the past we’ve used coupon codes to make tours available to hotel guests, school groups, festival goers, and people attending conferences.
+They work well when a single organisation wants to offer your tour to groups and in the past we’ve used voucher codes to make tours available to hotel guests, school groups, festival goers, and people attending conferences.
 But voucher codes also work as a way for everybody from Expedia to the coffee shop on the corner to resell your tour and make a small profit in the process.
 This cut actually works out better for you financially a lot of the time because resellers normally expect less than Apple and Google’s 30% for processing in-app purchases.

 There are two ways to approach bulk sales, depending on who takes payment and then both distributes and manages the vouchers: you or us.

 Some publishers buy codes directly from VoiceMap, print their own tickets, and sell them in shops.
 This works in local tourism shops, museums, and galleries, especially where the businesses are readily setup to take a 10-25% commission from selling a local artist’s work.